noiz23/programer2/README.md

 A thread is the smallest unit of execution that can be scheduled by the operating system.
 A process is a group of associated threads that execute in the same, shared environment.
 It follows,then, that a single-threaded process is one that contains exactly one thread, whereas a multi-threaded process is one that contains one or more threads.

+CH 7
+The key here is that using the atomic classes ensures that the data is consistent between workers and that no values are lost due to concurrent modifications.